swinton/gcsms/README.md

 4. In API Console, under 'API Access', create a new 'Client ID for installed applications' with application type of 'other' and note down the 'Client ID' and 'Client Secret'.
-5. Edit '~/.gcsms' and enter the 'Client ID' and 'Client Secret' and save - see sample.config for the format of the config file
+5. Edit `~/.gcsms` and enter the 'Client ID' and 'Client Secret' and save - see `sample.config` for the format of the config file
-6. Run 'python gcsms.py auth' and follow the instructions, granting calendar access to gcsms.
+6. Run `python gcsms.py auth` and follow the instructions, granting calendar access to gcsms.

 At this point, you no longer need to use the web interface - everything